NixOS/rfcs/rfcs/0127-issues-warnings.md

 ### Backporting

-New issues generally should not be added to stable branches, and also not be backported to them, since this breaks evaluation.
+New issues generally should not be added to stable branches if possible, and also not be backported to them, since this breaks evaluation.
+The same rule applies to other changes to a pacakge's `meta` which may generate a warning and thus lead to evaluation failure too.
+A notable exception are warnings of kind `insecure`, if there is no fix that can be backported.

 ## Drawbacks
 [drawbacks]: #drawbacks